 Additionally, long-haul truck drivers face challenges with meeting regulatory requirements for vehicle operations and safety.
 These issues include limitations on total trailer weight, driving time and vehicle parking.
 Many DOT Safety Offices have called attention to the increasing frequency of reports of trucks parking on highway on-ramps and off-ramps or along the shoulder of roads.
 These areas are not designated for parking and can contribute to accelerated wear-and-tear of these areas or create safety hazards for the truck drivers and other vehicle operators.
-However, hours of service regulations limit drivers to a maximum of 11 hours of driving in a 24-hour period, and a lack of available truck parking will often force drivers to stop in non-designated areas in order to avoid violating these regulations.
+However, Hours of Service regulations limit drivers to a maximum of 11 hours of driving in a 24-hour period, and a lack of available truck parking will often force drivers to stop in non-designated areas in order to avoid violating these regulations.

 The required interstate travel for long-haul truckers has also given rise to an increase in drug compliance issues.
 A May 2022 article in Politico Magazine pointed out that truckers who use marijuana recreationally or for medical purposes in states where it is legal may fail drug tests in states where it is illegal, and Federal regulations still prohibit marijuana usage.
-In addition, it is often the case that drivers can test positive even weeks after using marijuana, long after the effects have worn off.
-If a driver loses his or her license, they are required to have a company sponsor to be able to get their license back even after completing rehabilitation.